RiK4kings/checkPorts/README.md

 # checkPorts
-This script (Python2) checks the USB ports on your RasPi to inform you about connected devices (including port-name and product ID).
+This script (Python2) checks the USB ports on your RasPi to informs you about connected devices (including port-name and product ID).